-John Stanley – 12th December 1355
+John Stanley – 8th December 1355

-The curtains had been drawn across the alcove and a large fire was blazing in the elaborate stone hearth.
+The curtains had been drawn and a large fire was blazing in the elaborate stone hearth.
 Ximene was sitting alongside him in the bed, her back bolstered by silk pillows and with the duck down cover pulled up to her chin.
 She was wide awake, with the happiest of smiles on her face.

-The voice which had caused him to wake was in fact Ximene’s
+The voice which had caused him to wake was, in fact, Ximene’s

 ‘So you think I must go to England?’

 ‘Do you think you can tear yourself away.’

 Joan hesitated and changed her voice to a conciliatory, sympathetic tone.
 She approached the bed.

 ‘So Ximene, the first part of your life, is complete.
 You are no longer the Prisoner of Foix.
 The Prince has recognised the state of Occitan you as head of that state.
 The discovery of your family treasure will undoubtedly make you the richest womon in Europe.
 To judge from what I see before me, last night you resurrected your relationship with the only man you have ever loved.